ThisakG/Daily-Football-using-Choreo/README.md

 <p>As a Cybersecurity undergrad, I wanted this workflow to follow good security practices rather than just “function correctly.”
 To strengthen the reliability and safety of the solution, the below listed mechanisms were added:</p>

 ### 1. Secrets Handling
-- API keys, SMTP credentials, and all sensitive values are **not hardcoded**.
-Instead they're stored in the Choreo environment variables and are toggled as **secrets**, which encrypt and protect the data.
+- SMTP credentials and all sensitive values are not hardcoded.
+Instead they're stored in the Choreo environment variables and are toggled as secrets, which encrypt and protect the data.

 ### 2. Rate Limiting
 - A delay is added between API calls to avoid exceeding allowed request quotas.